irenenikk/neurose/README.md

   - Mean squared error
   - Cross Entropy Loss

-## Running the example model
+## #xamples

+There are two example models: One overfitting to a linear regression problem and another, more complete one classifying the MNIST dataset

+Linear regression:

 At the moment the example model is just overfitting to a simple linear regression problem to prove that the model can learn something.
 The input is currently `[1, 2, 3, 4]` and the true labels `[2, 4, 6, 8]`.
-Feel free to toy around with the amount of trianing epochs (iterations of the training loop). **The code still has a bug which results in many nans and infs, if this happens, run the model again**.
+Feel free to toy around with the amount of trianing epochs (iterations of the training loop).
 I wrote some speculations about the bug in [the fifth weekly report](https://github.com/irenenikk/neurose/wiki/Weekly-report-5).

+If the weights are initialized with `np.random.normal`, the model sometimes wanders off to a completely wrong direction, which results in some infs and nans.
+I really don't know why.
+At the moment the weights are initialized with `np.random.random`, which doesn't result in this problem.

+MNIST dataset:

+The example uses Pytorch's [MNIST dataset](https://pytorch.org/docs/master/torchvision/datasets.html#mnist), which is downloaded to the subfolder `data` once you run the model.

+## Running the example model

 0. Make sure you have python 3.x